2729400n/physics-group-project/README.md

 # Prequisites
-To  join the guthu repo first you will need some form of authentication.
+To  join the guthub repo first you will need some form of authentication.

 First open settings:
 ![Settings](settings.png)

 Then settt security keys using \(ssh-keygen  preferable\)

+If more help is required open an issue or email me.
+Also checkout the access_test branch.

 ## Aim